raj54321/Style-Stamp/README.md

 # Installation

-clone this project in your visual studio using this link https://github.com/raj54321/Style-Stamp or download and open it in the Android studio.
+clone this project in your Android studio using this link https://github.com/raj54321/Style-Stamp or download and open it in the Android studio.

 # Contributers